proycon/LaMachine/README.md

 ## Installation

-### A) Custom build (recommended)
+### A) Guided installation with custom build option (recommended)

-To build your own LaMachine instance, in any of the possible flavours, open a terminal on your Linux, BSD or Mac OS X system and run the following command:
+To build your own LaMachine instance, in any of the possible flavours, or to download a pre-built image, open a terminal on your Linux, BSD or Mac OS X system and run the following command:

 ```
 bash <(curl -s https://raw.githubusercontent.com/proycon/LaMachine/lamachine2/bootstrap.sh)
 ```

-This will prompt you for some questions on how you would like your LaMachine build and allows you to include precisely the software you want or need and ensures that all is up to date.
+This will prompt you for some questions on how you would like your LaMachine installation and allows you to include precisely the software you want or need and ensures that all is up to date.

-Are you on Windows 10?
-Then you need to run this command in a Linux subsystem in Windows 10/2016 or above; to do this you must first install the Linux Subsystem with a distribution of your choice (we recommend Ubuntu) from the Microsoft Store.
+Are you on Windows 10 or 2016?
+Then you need to run this command in a Linux subsystem; to do this you must first install the Linux Subsystem with a distribution of your choice (we recommend Ubuntu) from the Microsoft Store.
 Follow the instructions [here](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
-Are you on an older Windows?
-Then this won't work you have will to use a pre-built Virtual Machine. (installation path C)
+Are you on an older Windows or you are on Windows and want a VM and not a custom build?
+Then this won't work you have will to use a pre-built Virtual Machine as explained in installation path C.

 Building LaMachine can take quite some time, depending also on your computer's resources, internet connection, and the amount of software you selected to install.
 Half an hour to an hour is a normal build time.
+The bootstrap script alternatively also offers the option to download pre-built images (installation path B & C).

 ### B) Pre-built container image for Docker

 We regularly build a basic LaMachine image an publish it to [Docker Hub](https://hub.docker.com/r/proycon/lamachine/).
+The above installation path A also offers access to this, but you may opt to do it directly:

 To download and use it, run:

 ```